 NDORS offer a range of courses which are designed to cover most low level moving traffic offences.
 The NDORS Managers on behalf of the police service, outline the type of offender and the offences, from this the courses are developed.

-The courses are designed by a Strategic Course Development Group, comprising of operational policing representatives, leading behavioural change and transport academics, experienced and senior practitioners from the world of road safety.
+The courses are designed by the NDORS Course Development Unit, comprising of operational policing representatives, leading behavioural change and transport academics, experienced and senior practitioners from the world of road safety.

 Each course that is developed is based on latest research and evaluated.
 This allows NDORS to demonstrate that the courses are 'fit for purpose.'
 Before a course is rolled out Nationally for the public to use, it is tested in a police force area (s) and then changes may be made before it is officially launched as a National NDORS course.